Last updated on June 10th, 2024 at 09:17 am

 Using money in South Africa

 If you’re heading to South Africa to explore the country or to visit friends and family, you’ll want to be able to access enough rand to buy things while you’re there.
-South Africa has an advanced banking economy, so in most parts of the country, you can access ATMs easily or use credit cards to make international purchases.
+South Africa has an advanced banking economy, so you can access ATMs easily or use credit cards to make international purchases in most parts of the country.

-But international transactions may incur high conversion fees, so it’s important to look up the rand exchange rate before spending money in South Africa.
+However, international transactions may incur high conversion fees, so looking up the rand exchange rate before spending money in South Africa is important.

-The value of the rand can change over time when compared to the United States dollar (USD), the Australian dollar, the British pound sterling (GBP), and other world currencies.
+The rand’s value can change over time compared to the United States dollar (USD), the Australian dollar, the British pound sterling (GBP), and other world currencies.
 You can use an online money transfer app or currency converter to track real-time exchange rates.

 For example, if you want to convert the U.S. dollar into rand, you can see how much 1 USD is worth in South African money.

-Or, work backward by determining how much rand you need (such as 1,000 ZAR) and see how much that’s equivalent to in euro (EUR), GBP, or another global currency.
+Or, work backward by determining how many rands you need (such as 1,000 ZAR) and see how much that’s equivalent to in euro (EUR), GBP, or another global currency.